Try the Full Power of Brosix with 10% lifetime discount!

 Transactional Models of Communication

-Transactional models also highlight that we don’t just share information through communication, but also form bonds, unlock value and create relationships.
+Transactional models also highlight that we don’t just share information through communication but also form bonds, unlock value, and create relationships.
 The core transactional models of communication include:

-7. Barnlund’s Transactional Model
+7. Barnlund’s transactional model

-8. Dance’s Helical Model
+8. Dance’s Helical model

 Dance’s Helical Model

-As we communicate with each person in our team, for instance, we learn more about the situation in question, and the person we’re connected with.
-This allows us to expand our circle, and build on the information we’re sending, to achieve specific goals.
+As we communicate with each person in our team, for instance, we learn more about the situation in question and the person we’re connected with.
+This allows us to expand our circle and build on the information we’re sending to achieve specific goals.

-Learning from Communication Models
+Learning From Communication Models

 As the world around us evolves, the methods we use to communicate are constantly transforming.
 However, even as we branch into new landscapes like instant messaging and video conferencing, it’s important to pay attention to the basic communication models we use every day.

-What’s more, Brosix comes packaged with a host of productivity tools to help you transform your employees conversations into action, such as screensharing tools and whiteboarding features.
+What’s more, Brosix comes packaged with a host of productivity tools to help you transform your employees’ conversations into action, such as screen-sharing tools and whiteboarding features.

 Discover how Brosix can enhance your communication models